Expand description

 T: ToStatic<Owned = T>,

-Attempt to parse the sequence as a SEQUENCE OF
+Attempt to parse the sequence as a SEQUENCE OF items (BER) (consuming input),

-and return the parsed items as a Vec
+and return the parsed items as a Vec.

-object, the data will be duplicated (causing allocations) into separate objects.
+Note: if Self is an Owned object, the data will be duplicated (causing allocations) into separate objects.

 sourcepub fn into_der_sequence_of<T, U, E>(self) -> Result<Vec<T>, E> where